web-scrobbler/web-scrobbler/src/_locales/lt/privacy.md

 ## Kokie duomenys saugomi plėtiniu?

-Jūsų nustatymai ir kredencialai saugomi naršyklėje. Šis plėtinys saugo:
+Your settings and credentials are stored within your browser.
+The extension stores:

 - kredencialus apie skroblų paslaugas;
 - asmeninius „Web Scrobbler“ nustatymus;
 - redaguotus takelius;
 - pasirinktinius jungčių URL šablonus;
 - sistemos informaciją apie plėtinį.

 Jūsų kredencialai naudojami tik ryšiui su skroblų paslaugomis palaikyti.

-Visus duomenis plėtinys naudoja savo viduje.
-Nesiunčiame šių duomenų 3-iosios šalies paslaugoms.
+All data is used by the extension internally; we don't send this data to 3rd-party services.

 ## Kodėl plėtinys pasiekia visas svetaines?

-Šis plėtinys palaiko kelias savarankiškai teikiamas paslaugas (pvz., „Funkwhale“), kurios turėtų turėti naudotojo apibrėžtus URL.
-Plėtinys negalėtų žinoti šių URL, todėl reikia prieigos prie visų svetainių.
+The extension supports several self-hosted services (e.g. Funkwhale), which are supposed to have user-defined URLs.
+The extension could not know these URLs, that's why access to all websites is required.

-Be to, prieigos prašoma tik naudotojo patogumui.
-Naudotojų nebus prašoma patvirtinti prieigą prie naujų svetainių, pridėtų naujose plėtinio versijose.
+Also, it asks accessing for user convenience only.
+Users will not be prompted to confirm access to new websites added in new extension versions.